-Where a new Area, General or other regional Meeting is created, they will be requested to opt-in and join this MoU by signing a blank signature page in the form of Appendix 1.
-Once the signed signature page has been returned to Quaker Life Central Committee, the signatory body will be an Organisation and the existing Appendix 1 will be replaced with a restated and updated Appendix 1.
+Where a new Area, General or other regional Meeting is created with the appropriate charitable object, they will be requested to opt-in and join this MoU by agreeing a minute at a Trustees meeting for church affairs, declaring their intention to enter into the MoU.
+Once such a minute has been sent to Meeting for Sufferings, the new meeting will be an Organisation and the existing Appendix 1 will be replaced with a restated and updated Appendix 1.
 All Organisations will be provided with an updated copy of the MoU, which will be made available for viewing and download from a BYM webpage with a restated and updated Appendix 1 within six weeks of any opt-ins.